robkremers/StudyKotlin/CasterKotlin/README.md

 If you mark a declaration as **private**, it will only be visible inside the file that contains the declaration.
 If you mark it as **internal**, it will be visible everywhere in the same module.

+### Non-null asserted:

+non-null asserted: use this: !!.
+Example: stuff!!
+- Only safe (?.) or non-null asserted (!!.) calls are allowed on a nullable receiver of type String?